Let Your Hero Do the Talking

 What does his bond have to do with planned giving donor stories?

-Because this man’s story was rich with language that connected to the emotions of other readers.
+This man’s story was rich with language that connected to the emotions of other readers.

 He talked about the friendships formed in the Corp.